CPScript/CPScript/README.md

 ![GitHub Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=CPScript&layout=compact&theme=blue-green)

 ## why do i do this?
-##### i make these kind of things bc im board at school, im passing my classes and have nothing else to do, I never plan on using these scripts/programs, and never want to see what i have created go out on the web.
+##### i make these kind of things bc im board and have nothing else to do, I never plan on using these scripts/programs, and never want to see what i have created go out on the web.

 ##### If i do see that these scripts are being used for malicious acts i will take them down and put the code into google docs